Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Spherical shells: equilibrium phase diagram and anchoring effects

 where $d \Omega$ is the solid angle element\footnote{Our algorithm was tested to give the same results as in~\cite{copar2019} for the solution of the Thomson problem for the optimal location of a generic number of charged particles on a sphere interacting via a Coulomb potential.}.

 The results of the spectral analysis are shown in Fig.~\ref{fig4} for two quasi crystalline configurations --namely the $HP$ state in panel (a) and the $OHS$ state in panel (b)-- and for the amorphous configuration of Fig.~\ref{fig1}(c).
 For the two quasi crystalline cases, spectra exhibit a structure characterized by peaks, which are higher for low-order harmonics and progressively flatten at larger $l$.
-The $HP$ spectrum in panel (a) is also compared with the solution of the Thomson problem with 32 points.
+The $HP$ spectrum in panel (a) is also compared with the solution of the Thomson problem with 32 points\footnote{Topological phases other than $HP$ with more than $32$ defects do not exhibit the same symmetries as any other solution of the Thompson problem, despite their quasi-crystalline order.}.
 In this case the solution admits an exact geometrical solution which corresponds to a pentakis dodecahedron --the polyhedron constructed by attaching a pentagonal pyramid to a regular dodecahedron.
 This is the dual of the truncated icosahedron (a football) and therefore it has the same geometrical properties of the \emph{HP} configuration observed in simulations.
 The spherical spectra of the $HP$ configuration and the corresponding Thomson problem are in good agreement and they allow a determination of the leading harmonics in the structure.
 For both of them these correspond to angular momenta $l=10,18,36$.